Introduction to Neurodiversity: An Annotated Reading List

 • E. Sonuga-Barke (2023).
 "Paradigm ‘flipping’ to reinvigorate translational science: Outlining a neurodevelopmental science framework from a ‘neurodiversity’ perspective".
 Journal of Child Psychology and Psychiatry, 64(10), doi:10.1111/jcpp.13886

 • T. Tamir (2023).
-"Being Neurodivergent in Academia: Working with my brain and not against it". eLife, doi:10.7554/eLife.95068
+"Being Neurodivergent in Academia: Working with my brain and not against it". eLife, doi:10.7554/elife.95068

 • H. Taylor, A. Zaghi, S. Rankin (2023).
-"Marginalising dyslexic researchers is bad for science". eLife, 12, Article e93980, doi:10.7554/eLife.93980
+"Marginalising dyslexic researchers is bad for science". eLife, 12, Article e93980, doi:10.7554/elife.93980

 • G. Trundle, K. Jones, D. Ropar, V. Egan (2023).
 "Prevalence of victimisation in autistic individuals: A systematic review and meta-analysis".
 Trauma, Violence, & Abuse, 24(4), 2282-2296, doi:10.1177/15248380221142998